-By providing the right conditions, there are vegetable seeds you can sow in the middle of winter.
+Provide the right conditions and there are still a number of vegetable seeds you can sow in the middle of winter.

 The added benefit of winter sowing is that you’ll get a much better succession of harvests later on, compared to the fewer you’d get from spring sowings.

-Discover five vegetable seeds to sow in December, below.
+Discover six vegetable seeds to sow in December, below.

 Lamb’s lettuce, also called corn salad, has been grown and eaten for centuries in the winter months.
 Simply sow the seeds in an unheated greenhouse, and enjoy the freshly picked leaves soon after.